gridxdev/BlueGrid/README.md

 2. Click on the starting point of the known distance on the drawing.
 3. Move the cursor to the endpoint of the known distance and click again.
 4. In the Scale dialog, enter the actual distance that corresponds to the drawn distance.
-5. Click OK to apply the scale to the page.
+5. Click Apply to apply the scale to the page.
 <p><strong>Set page scale with Scale Tool</strong></p>
 <img src="images/scale-tool.png" alt="Set page scale with Scale Tool" title="Set page scale with Scale Tool" style="width:auto; height:auto; max-width:70%;">